pkoelich/Vancouver_CityScope/README.md

 3. Add field 'IndividualServiceArea' to calculate the area of each individual service area distance.
 4. Add field 'ServiceAreaInCT' and divide 'IndividualSvcArea' by the area of the entire census tract.
 5. Add field 'IndividualAccessibilityScore' and create a custom field calculator Python expression to multiply 'ServiceAreaInCT' by the weight determined in the methodology based on distance to transportation stops.
 6. Run _Dissolve tool_ and dissolve the layer based on the unique identifier (CTUID).
 In the statistics field, sum the 'IndividualAccessibilityScore'.
-This will sum the score for each census tract, completing the weighted sum calculation.
+This will sum the score for each census tract, completing the weighted linear combination calculation.
 7. Use explore statistics to find the minimum and maximum values for the field, then min-max normalize each entry according to those values.
 This will normalize our values on a scale of 0 to 1 for better interpretation.
 8. Repeat steps 1 to 7 with the dissemination area boundary layer and the City of Vancouver building footprints (2015) layer.
 Use their respective unique identifiers when dissolving.